FireFly08151/weatherlogging/README.md

 create index data_time on data(time);
 ```

+## Adding coordinates to the database
+Make sure you have `grid.csv` filled with the coordinates you want to collect data on.

+[grid.csv](./grid.csv) contains coordinates forming a grid over germany with a resolution of 50km.

+Execute [fill_db_with_grid.py](./fill_db_with_grid.py) to add these coordinates to the database.

 ## Crontab
 Using crontab to set up automatic execution of the script and backups